relh/FAE-HMI-SI/README.md

 ## Training

-`COMING SOON`

 1. Run `python train.py`.
 2. Find your new model in `models/`.
-2. Run `python inference.py` but load your own model.
+2. Run `python inference.py` but load your own model in `inference.py`!
 3. Check the `outputs/` folder.

 ## Reminder